|

 into livid dawn like a cataract.

-It would winter as a guest
+It would winter as a guest,

-asleep in our bed diffusing days glutted
+asleep in our bed, diffusing days glutted

-with a hunger separating us like papered skin
+with a hunger severing us like skin

-I would never burn, even to see
+that I would never burn, even to see

-through vaporous years sticky
+through vaporous years, sticky

 with dispassion, or chew

-like ancient wax if I am starving
+like ancient wax if I could starve

 this distance.
 I would scribe